The University of Leeds and Leeds University Union have together pledged to become single-use plastic-free by 2023.

 The bar at stage@leeds has also committed to being single-use plastic-free, with cups and glasses being replaced with vegware or paper, all recyclable and compostable.

-Support the #2023plasticfree pledge on Twitter @UoL_Sus, Instagram @uol_sus or email ideas to email@example.com
+Support the #2023plasticfree pledge on Twitter @UoL_Sus, Instagram @uol_sus or email ideas to the Sustainability team via email@example.com